Satellite image: Israel attack damaged Syrian airport runway | Law-Order

 Just before the strike, a transponder on an Antonov An-74 cargo plane flown by Iran's Yas Air sanctioned years earlier by the US Treasury over flying weapons on behalf of the paramilitary Revolutionary Guard briefly pinged near Aleppo, according to flight-tracking data.

-Iran and Syria's missions to the United Nations did not immediately respond to a request for comment Friday from The Associated Press.
+Iran and Syria's missions to the United Nations did not immediately respond to a request for comment on Friday from the AP.

 Israel, which has conducted numerous attacks on Syria in its shadow war with Iran in the wider Mideast, has not directly acknowledged Wednesday's strike.